University of Utah

 The University of Utah College of Engineering:

-Since its founding in the 1890s, the University of Utah College of Engineering has graduated over 25,000 engineers across multiple departments.
+Since its founding in the 1890s, the University of Utah College of Engineering has awarded degrees to more than 25,000 engineers across multiple departments.
 The college is also home to a robust research program that ranks in the top 50 nationally for productivity.

 As technology advances, the school’s focus on computer science has expanded.
 With a 209,000-square-foot School of Computing facility in the works, the need for up-to-date machines continues to grow.